Acaki/dotfiles/README.md

 # How to include your own vim config
 Create a file named `my_configs.vim` in `~/dotfiles/my_configs.vim`, then simply edit the file to add vim configs as you like.
-Sample files are located in example/ folder.
+Sample files are located in example/ folder (requires vim8 and true color support terminal).

     " Example for using solarized theme
     color solarized